patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 Welcome to the 7D Driverless Car System!
 This is a system implementation of code designed to support the operation of a driverless car based on [this](link) system design proposal.
 During the development process, it has been decided that driverless car will be named **7D Driverless Car System**, or **7D**

 ## Car Operations
-7D can only start running if an authorized user starts it.
+7D can only start running if an authorised user starts it.
 That user also has the capability to stop the car.
-After an authorized user starts the driverless car, it can then function autonomously.
+After an authorised user starts the driverless car, it can then function autonomously.

 The three main operations of 7D are: